bailey27/cppcryptfs/README.md

 filesystem with a new password, mount it, mount the old filesystem, and copy your data from the unencrypted view of the old filesytem to the unencrypted view of the new filesystem.

+If you specify --scryptn, then scryptn can be changed at the same time you change the password.

 Recovery of Lost Password
 -----------
 Recovering from a lost password is possible only if you have printed and saved the